 With the increasing application of risk assessment models in tunnel engineering, some scholars gradually realised that insufficient information is a major problem facing risk analysts working in geotechnical engineering contexts, and the usual methods cannot support precise probabilities [33]: for example, Marques et al. [34] proposed that the conventional probabilistic approach to uncertainty can be extended to include imprecise information in the form of intervals.
 Beer et al. [35] have realised the role of epistemic uncertainty in civil engineering reliability evaluation, and discuss the relationship between subjective probability and imprecise probability that represents epistemic uncertainty.
-To deal with imprecise information (insufficient information, vague information, descriptive language information, incomplete data, etc.), some fuzzy risk assessment models based on fuzzy set theory (first proposed by Zadeh [36]) have been put forward.
+To deal with imprecise information (insufficient information, vague information, descriptive language information, incomplete data, etc.), some fuzzy risk assessment models based on fuzzy set theory (first proposed by Zadeh [36]) have been proposed.
 The fuzzy risk assessment models can be roughly divided into the following categories:

 (1) Fuzzy risk assessment function analysis model.
-The mechanism underpinning the development and occurrence of a geological hazard is analysed according to a physico-mechanical model, then the risk assessment function is constructed, and the value of the function parameters is fuzzed.
-For example, firstly, the mechanical model of a breakwater failure problem is constructed, then extended fuzzy set theory (possibility theory and evidence theory) is used to evaluate the risk to the breakwater [37].
+The mechanism underpinning the development and occurrence of a geological hazard is analysed using a physico-mechanical model, then the risk assessment function is constructed, and the value of the function parameters is fuzzed.
+For example, firstly, the mechanical model of a breakwater failure problem is established, then extended fuzzy set theory (possibility theory and evidence theory) is used to evaluate the risk to the breakwater [37].
 Hao et al. [38] first analysed the mechanism of water in-rush in karst tunnels, and then used margin theory to determine the risk of water in-rush under epistemic uncertainty.

 (2) Mixed risk assessment model.
 The existing risk assessment methods such as Bayesian network, or fault tree analysis, are fuzzed using fuzzy set theory, and a fuzzy risk assessment model is obtained.
 For example, Zhang et al. [39] proposed a fuzzy probability risk decision approach for metro construction based on fuzzy set theory and fault tree analysis (FTA).
 Nadjafi et al. [40] proposed a dynamic fault tree analysis based on a fuzzy L-U bounded failure distribution.
-To deal with the uncertainty during assessment of water in-rush risk in underground engineering works, Yang et al. [41] proposed a model based on GIS and the fuzzy set theory.
-In addition, a Bayesian network, as a common tool used to deal with risk analysis, different fuzzy Bayesian network assessment and decision model is often suggested as being applicable [42~45].
+To deal with the uncertainty during assessment of water in-rush risk in underground engineering works, Yang et al. [41] constructed a model based on GIS and the fuzzy set theory.
+In addition, a Bayesian network is seen as a common tool used to deal with risk analysis and different fuzzy Bayesian network assessment and decision models are often suggested as being applicable [42~45].

 (3) Risk assessment model based on attribute measure.
-Wang et al. [46], and Chu et al. [47] construct a risk assessment model of water in-rush in a karst tunnel and a coal mine based on secondary fuzzy comprehensive evaluation, respectively, where every index is constructed by membership degree.
+Wang et al. [46] and Chu et al. [47] constructed a risk assessment model of water in-rush in a karst tunnel and a coal mine based on secondary fuzzy comprehensive evaluation, respectively, where every index was constructed by membership degree.
 Li et al. [48] proposed a risk assessment model of water in-rush in a karst tunnel based on attribute measure theory.